JuneToJuly/ICStream/README.md

 WatchClient
 * Client type that is consuming another broadcast.
 * GUI: Section to select from connected StreamClients, MediaPlayer for once connected
-* First request: connect to server, provide unique name (CurrentStreamsRequest)
+* First request: connect to server, provide unique name (CurrentStreamsRequest id = 200)
 * Response: Checks if name is unique, if so provides list of currently streaming StreamClients
-* Second Request: choose StreamClient to watch (ViewStreamRequest)
+* Second Request: choose StreamClient to watch (ViewStreamRequest id = 201)
 * Response: begin broadcasting chosen StreamClient to MediaPlayer

 Notes